ceramicnetwork/docs-docusaurus/docs/introduction/technical-reqs.md

 | Storage | 180GB |

-### **Advanced (heavy throughput)**
+### Advanced (heavy throughput)

-Advanced users may want to consider running the PostgresSQL db on a different server than the Ceramic node + IPFS node.
-If running on different servers, a VPC can be used to communicate between them.
+Advanced users may want to consider running the PostgreSQL database on a different server than the Ceramic node + IPFS node.
+If you choose to run them on different servers, a VPC can be used to establish the communication between them.

 **Ceramic node + IPFS node**